Gestational diabetes mellitus

 • your family origin is South Asian, Chinese, African-Caribbean or Middle Eastern.

-If you have GDM, you may be at risk of:
+If you have gestational diabetes mellitus, you may be at risk of:

 • having a large baby, which increases the likelihood of birth problems, such as shoulder dystocia